-OUTLERY WARRANTED.-The most varied assortment of TABLE CUTLERY in the World, all warranted, is on SALE at WILLIAM S. BURTON'S, at prices that are remunerative only because of the largeness of the sales.
-31⁄2-inch ivory-handled table knives, with high shoulders, 11s per dozen; desserts to match, 10s; if to balance, 1s per dozen extra; carvers, 4s per pair; larger sizes, from 19s to 26s per dozen; extra fine, ivory, 32s; if with silver ferrules, 37s to 50s; white bone table knives, 7s 6d per dozen; desserts, 5s 6d; carvers, 2s 3d per pair; black horn table knives.
-7s 4d per dozen; desserts, 6s; carvers, 2s 6d; black wood-handled table knives and forks, 6s, per dozen; table steels, from 1s. each.
+UTLERY WARRANTED.-The most varied CUTLERY WARRANTED.-The most varied assortment of TABLE CUTLERY in the World, all warranted, is on SALE at WILLIAM S. BURTON'S, at prices that are remunerative only because of the largeness of the sales.
+34-inch ivory-handled table knives, with high shoulders, 11s per dozen; desserts to match, 10s; if to balance, 1s per dozen extra; carvers, 4s per pair; larger sizes, from 19s to 26s per dozen; extra fine, ivory, 32s; if with silver ferrules.
+37s to 50s; white bone table knives, 7s 6d per dozen; desserts, 5s 6d; carvers, 2s 3d per pair; black horn table knives.
+7s 4d per dozen; desserts, 6s; carvers.
+2s 6d; black wood-handled table knives and forks.
+6s. per dozen; table steels, from 1s. each.
 The largest stock in existence of plated dessert knives and forks, in cases and otherwise, and of the new plated fish carvers.

-THE BEST SHOW of IRON BEDSTEADS in THE BEST SHOW of IRON BEDSTEADS in the KINGDOM is WILLIAM S. BURTON'S. He has FOUR LARGE ROOMS, devoted to the EXCLUSIVE SHOW of Iron and Brass Bedsteads and Children's Cota, with appropriate Bedding and Mattresses.
-Common Iron Bedsteads, from 16s; Portable Folding Bedsteads, from 12s 6d; Patent Iron Bedsteads. fitted with dovetail joints and patent sacking, from 17s 6d; and Cots from 20s each.
-Handsome Ornamental Iron and Brass Bedsteads, in great variety, from £2 7s 6d to £15 15s.
-The alterations and additions to these very extensive variety, from £2 7s 6d to £15 15s.
-The alterations and additions to these very extensive premises (already by far the largest in Europe), which have occupied the whole year, are now nearly completed; they are of such a character that the entire of EIGHT HOUSES is now devoted to the display of the most magnificent stock of GENERAL HOUSE IRONMONGERY (including Cut-lery, Nickel Silver, Plated. and Japanned Wares, Iron and Brass Bedsteads and Bedding), arranged in Sixteen Large Show Rooms, so as to afford to parties furnishing facilities in the selection of goods that cannot be hoped for clsewhere.
+THE BEST SHOW of IRON BEDSTEADS in the KINGDOM is WILLIAM S. BURTON'S. He has FOUR LARGE ROOMS, devoted to the EXCLUSIVE SHOW of Iron and Brass Bedsteads and Children's Cots, with appropriate Bedding and Mattresses.
+Common Iron Bedsteads, from 16s; Portable Folding Bedsteads, from 12s 6d; Patent Iron Bedsteads, fitted with dovetail joints and patent sacking, from 17s 6d; and Cots from 20s each.
+Handsome Ornamental Iron and Brass Bedsteads, in great variety, from £2 7s 6d to £13 15s.
+The alterations and additions to these very extensive

+The alterations and additions to these very extensive premises (already by far the largest in Europe), which have occupied the whole year, are now nearly completed; they are of such a character that the entire of EIGHT HOUSES is now devoted to the display of the most magnificent stock of GENERAL HOUSE IRONMONGERY (including Cutlery, Nickel Silver, Plated. and Japanned Wares, Iron and Brass Bedsteads and Bedding), arranged in Sixteen Large Show Rooms, so as to afford to parties furnishing facilities in the selection of goods that cannot be hoped for elsewhere.
 Catalogues, with engravings, sent (per post) free.

-39. OXFORD-STREET; 1.
-1A, 2. and 3.
-NEWMAN-STREET; and 4, 5, and 6, PERRY'S-PLACE.
+39, OXFORD-STREET; 1, 1A, 2, and 3, NEWMAN-STREET; and 4, 5, and 6, PERRY'S-PLACE.
 Established A.D.
 1820.

-EAL and SON'S EIDER-DOWN QUILTS; also GOOSE-DOWN QUILTS, from 6d. to 24s.
-List of Prices and Sizes sent free by Post.- 196, Tottenham-court-road.
+EAL and SON'S EIDER-DOWN QUILTS; also GOOSE-DOWN QUILTS, from 88.
+6d. to 24s.
+List of Prices and Sizes sent free by Post.-196, Tottenham-court-road.

-Furnish your House with the Best Articles,
+the Best Articles.
+Furnish your House with